Trego School District

 Inspection, testing, maintenance, repair, replacement, and upgrade projects to improve the indoor air quality in school facilities, including mechanical and nonmechanical heating, ventilation, and air conditioning systems, filtering, purification and other air cleaning, fans, control systems, and window and door repair and replacement.

-How do you plan to use ARP funds to support and stabilize the educator workforce?
-Choose all that apply.
+The district plans to use ARP funds to support and stabilize the educator workforce in the following ways:

 Class-size reduction